Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

 * (optional) `application_id` AAD application (client) id

 Service principal authentication key settings:

 * (optional) `auth_key` Service Principal authentication key

 Certificate-based asymmetric key authentication settings:

 * (optional) `rsa_private_key_pem` path to RSA private key PEM file if using Certificate-based authentication
 * (optional) `x509_cert_sha1_thumbprint` thumbprint of the X.509
 certificate for use with Certificate-based authentication

 Username authentication settings:

 * (optional) `user` AAD username
 * (optional) `password` AAD password associated with the user if using username and password authentication.
 You can omit this property if you want to resort to interactive multi-factor authentication.
 * (optional) `token_cache` defines token cache properties for multi-factor device code auth only.
 Tokens are not cached for other auth mechanisms.
     * (optional) `enabled` enables the token cache for device code auth
     * (optional) `filename` specifies the file path to cache the signed token

 ### Batch: `batch`
 * (required) The `batch` property defines the Azure Batch account.
 Members under the `batch` property can be found in the
-[Azure Portal](https://portal.azure.com) under your Batch account.
+[Azure Portal](https://portal.azure.com) under your Batch account or via the Azure CLI.
     * (required) `account_service_url` is the Batch account service URL.
     * (required for auth via AAD) `aad` defines the AAD authentication parameters for Azure Batch.
     * (required for `virtual_network` in pool settings if `arm_subnet_id` is not specified) `resource_group` is the resource group containing the Batch account.
     * (required unless `aad` is specified) `account_key` is the shared key.
 This is required for non-AAD logins.
 This option takes precendence over the `aad` property if specified.
     * (optional) `account_key_keyvault_secret_id` property can be used to reference an Azure KeyVault secret id.
 Batch Shipyard will contact the specified KeyVault and replace the `account_key` value as returned by Azure KeyVault.
 This cannot be used with Batch accounts authenticated with `aad`.

 ### Storage: `storage`
 * (required) Multiple storage properties can be defined which references